discreetlogcontracts/dlcspecs/Messaging.md

    * [`event_descriptor`:`event_descriptor`]
    * [`utf8_string`:`event_uri`]

-`event_maturity_epoch` refers to the earliest time this event is expected to be signed, in epoch seconds.
+`event_maturity_epoch` refers to the earliest time this event (UTC) is expected to be signed, in epoch seconds.

 `event_uri` is a name and/or categorization of this event given by the oracle.